LEADING OFF: Detmers tries to match Vander Meer, 3 twinbills

 FENWAY FRIGHT

-The Astros could be without Jake Odorizzi for some time after the right-hander injured his left leg and collapsed running to cover first base in the fifth inning Monday night against the Red Sox.
-He was taken off the Fenway Park field on a stretcher.
+The Astros could be without Jake Odorizzi for some time after the right-hander collapsed running to cover first base in the fifth inning Monday night against the Red Sox and was taken off the Fenway Park field on a stretcher.

-Odorizzi, who entered the game with a 15 2/3 inning shutout streak, appeared to twist his left leg awkwardly on the delivery to Kiké Hernandez.
-When he turned to cover first base, he took a step and then sprawled out, face down, on the grass.

-The team said he had “left lower leg discomfort,” and manager Dusty Baker said Odorizzi would get an MRI.
-The pitcher was on crutches, in a boot and in good spirits after the game, Baker said.
+He remained there after the out was recorded, and Astros staff rushed to tend to him.
+He was loaded onto a stretcher and wheeled off.
+Odorizzi was 3-2 with a 3.13 ERA this season.

 LET’S PLAY TWO